 Every day, Iranians, especially the women, defy the regime courageously by small acts of defiance.
-By wearing the headscarf too low, the colors too bright, the pants too tight or the manteaux too short.
+By wearing the hijab too low, the colors too bright, the pants too tight or the manteaux too short.
 Together these constant acts of bravery are affecting change, slowly but visibly evolving.
-The regime responds to this with regular crack-downs - when women are arrested and harassed - and by creating new laws, like the recent ban for women to ride a bicycle.
+The regime responds to this with regular crack-downs - when women are arrested and harassed - and by creating new laws, like the ban for women to ride a bicycle.

 With the windows of my Tehran apartment covered with tinfoil to ensure that the flash would not be visible from outside, we were safe to create and let creativity flow.
 The women threw their brightly colored headscarf in the air and as it inescapably floated back to them, I captured their act of defiance.